andrewsacher/pyDownloader1/README.md

 dot.download_files(ext = "csv", save_path = my_path)
 ```

 The method `read_tables` scrapes HTML tables and returns them as `pandas` dataframes.
+It takes the following arguments:

-The `crawl_page` argument tells the scraper whether to scrape for tables on the page of the supplied URL (`False`),
+*`crawl_page`: tells the scraper whether to scrape for tables on the page of the supplied URL (`False`), or to scrape tables from all of the pages found as hyperlinks on the page of the supplied URL (`True`).
-or to scrape tables from all of the pages found as hyperlinks on the page of the supplied URL (`True`).
-The `page_type` argument tells the scraper which types of pages you want to scrape tables from (for example, "cfm").
+*`page_type`: tells the scraper which types of pages you want to scrape tables from (for example, "cfm").
-And the `row_min` argument (default = 1) filters the collection of tables to require a minimum number of rows, to avoid HTML table objects that aren't actually data tables:
+*`row_min`: filters the collection of tables to require a minimum number of rows, to avoid HTML table objects that aren't actually data tables.
+*`shift_rows`: fixes table rows that are artificially shifted due to merged HTML cells.
+(This does not apply to the DOT tables, and is covered in the next section.)

 ```python
 # Search the DOT data page for hyperlinks that contain HTML tables, and read those into memory
 dot_tables = dot.read_tables(crawl_page = True, page_type = "html", row_min = 1)
 ```

-`download_tables` works just like the above method, but instead of reading the HMTL tables into memory, it downloads them to disk as CSV files:
+`download_tables` works just like the above method, but instead of reading the HMTL tables into memory, it downloads them to disk as CSV files.
+It takes the same arguments as above, plus `save_path`:

 ```python
 # Search the DOT data page for hyperlinks that contain HTML tables, and save those as CSVs
 dot.download_tables(save_path = my_file, crawl_page = True, page_type = "html", row_min = 1)
 ```

+### Parsing data with merged cells

+Some HTML tables have merged cells that `pandas` has difficulty parsing.
+Consider this table from SSA..

+[pic]

+with the cell containing "Old-Age and Survivors Insurance" being two columns merged.
+If downloaded as it, the resulting CSV looks like this:

+[pic]

+The cells are shifted.
+It this occurs, use the `row_shift` argument.
+In this case, a value of -1 (with the default being 0) shifts the rows who are misaligned to the left by one cell.
+The resulting CSV now looks like:

+[pic]

+which is easier to parse.

+To be added: the ability to record indents for similar examples above.